phone: (716) 839-8345

 A Normative Model of Physical Therapist Professional Education: Version 2004

-UPON COMPLETION OF THE DAEMEN COLLEGE DPT PROGRAM THE GRADUATE WILL BE ABLE TO:
+UPON COMPLETION OF THE DAEMEN UNIVERSITY DPT PROGRAM THE GRADUATE WILL BE ABLE TO:

 - evaluate the basic science foundations of clinical sciences relating to medical and surgical conditions frequently seen by physical therapists.